SantySantos/LeetCodeCommonProblemsRepo/README.md

 - 💬 Discord: Santy#5886
 - 📧 Email: santysantos533@gmail.com

-##📌Notes:
+## 📌Notes:
- eel free to modify and explore the code as you wish.
+ Feel free to modify and explore the code as you wish.
  Suggestions are welcome.